 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

-- All staff and volunteers working at our school have a responsibility to report all safeguarding concerns to one of the following people: Beverley Blower (Designated Safeguarding Lead), Mrs. Claire North (Deputy Safeguarding Lead), Mr Sakander Zaib (Deputy Safeguarding Lead), Mr. Simon Stevenson (Headteacher).
+- All staff and volunteers working at our school have a responsibility to report all safeguarding concerns to one of the following people: Beverley Blower (Designated Safeguarding Lead), Mr Richard Rainbird-Hitchins (Deputy Safeguarding Lead), Mr Anthony Rooney (Deputy Safeguarding Lead), Mr. Simon Stevenson (Headteacher), Mrs Carol Hart (Safeguarding Governor).

 Guidance, Policies and Procedures

-All staff are aware of relevant Government guidance connected to Child Protection and Safeguarding including: Keeping Children Safe in Education (Sept 2016), Working Together to Safeguard Children (2015, latest amendment Feb 2017 minor amendment to the guidance to add the definition of child sexual exploitation) and Child Sexual Exploitation: definition and guidance for practitioners (Feb 2017).
-The Aspire Academy’s Child Protection Safeguarding Policy (May 2016) is reviewed on an ongoing basis and is presented to Governors for ratification.
+All staff are aware of relevant Government guidance connected to Child Protection and Safeguarding including: Keeping Children Safe in Education September 2018, Working Together to Safeguard Children July 2018 and Child Sexual Exploitation: definition and guidance for practitioners (Feb 2017).
+The Aspire Academy’s Child protection and Safeguarding Policy – September 2018 is reviewed on an ongoing basis and is presented to Governors for ratification.

 Members of Staff Responsible for Safeguarding